-Prerequisite: Intro 2D and 3D Art and recommended Drawing I and II Painting I is a semester course for students that have taken Introduction to 2d and 3d Art as well as Advanced 2d and 3d art.
+Prerequisite: Drawing I

+Painting I is a semester course for students that have taken Introduction to 2d and 3d Art as well as Advanced 2d and 3d art.
 This is a study of painting, both the creation of works and the study of painters' works throughout history.
 A variety of painting mediums, composition and construction of painting will be studied.
 Art vocabulary will be expanded as it pertains specifically to painting.
 Painting II is a continuation of beginning painting in which students will work on skills of materials handling and composition.
 Larger work surfaces and more complex works are expected from students